 - 1. Proposal for a new SCA Group within Australia/New Zealand - 2.
-Agreement between Supporting Group and Proposed Group - 3.
+Agreement between Supporting Group and Proposed Group The Agreement must be signed by the relevant officers of your supporting (sponsoring) group. - 3.
 Petition of Support Members - 4.
 Petition of Support Non-members - 5.
 A list of your group's proposed officers including the SCA name, real name, membership number and which office that person will fill (you don't need to do this if you are establishing a hamlet).